What is Tekst?

 Warning

 Tekst is a collaborative, web-based research platform for aligning, displaying, linking, exploring, and enriching resources on natural language texts (and more).
-It is developed within the scope of the VedaWeb 2.0 research project on Old Indic texts, where it constitutes the technical basis of the VedaWeb research platform.
+It is developed within the scope of the VedaWeb 2.0 research project, where it constitutes the technical basis of the VedaWeb research platform.

 Use cases